Photo credit: Neurone development, artwork by Stephen Magrath. Credit: Stephen Magrath.

 My newest project, Neurological Imaginaries bridges my interest in both arts-based ethnography and medical sciences as an experimental ethnography that encompasses non-textual forms, creative nonfiction, and affect theory to explore traumatic brain injuries and memory disturbances.

-This research is funded by a Wenner-Gren Foundation for Anthropological Research award and a Social Science and Humanities Research Council grant.
+This research is funded by a Wenner-Gren Foundation for Anthropological Research award and a Social Science and Humanities Research Council IDG and IG grants.

 Publications / Papers

 Manuscript in Process. with Alexandrine Boudreault-Fournier, Havana Syndrome: Political imagination and Sonic Fictions.